 When comparing DuckDuckGo vs Bing, the Slant community recommends DuckDuckGo for most people.
-In the question“What is the best alternative to Google search?”
-DuckDuckGo is ranked 1st while Bing is ranked 8th.
+In the question“What are the best internet search engines?”
+DuckDuckGo is ranked 4th while Bing is ranked 5th.
 The most important reason people chose DuckDuckGo is:

 DuckDuckGo does not collect or share any personal information.
 Their [privacy page] has a great rundown on why privacy is important.
 The most important repercussion of this is that DDG doesn't use the data collected to tailor results, avoiding exposure to the "[Filter Bubble]". : https://duckduckgo.com/privacy : http://en.wikipedia.org/wiki/Filter_bubble

 Ranked in these QuestionsQuestion Ranking

 Pro Has a wide spectrum of instant answers

 For select queries DDG pops up a box that supplies the exact answer.
 For example, searching "stopwatch" will pop up a stopwatch, asking for "words like..." will show a list of related words, typing "password" will generate a password, etc.